Ulf3000/sessionBuddy/README.md

 !!!!!
-ON FF64+ THE BOOTSTRAP.JS IS CACHED , so on upgrade you should delete the startupcache folder in the ff profile folder !!!!!
+ON FF64+ THE BOOTSTRAP.JS IS CACHED , so on upgrade you should delete the startupcache folder in the ff profile folder or restart twice ! !!!!!

 # sessionBuddy
 simple session manager for waterfox and firefox quantum / xul /classic addon